-, radiation oncology and many other sub-specialists in concert with a full spectrum of care services available at Miami Children’s Hospital.
-The MCH neuroradiology team provides the high-quality imaging and MRI studies essential to the treatment of retinoblastomas.
+, radiation oncology and many other sub-specialists in concert with a full spectrum of care services available at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+The Nicklaus Children's Hospital neuroradiology team provides the high-quality imaging and MRI studies essential to the treatment of retinoblastomas.
 Chemotherapy protocols are available to help preserve the eye and specific care with laser treatment is also offered.
 Radiation therapy is highly specialized and provided in association with Sylvester Cancer Center.
 When needed, measurements and fittings for an ocular prosthesis can be coordinated at the hospital.

 One symptom of retinoblastoma in children is white spots on one or both pupils.
 Instead of typical "red eye" in pictures, there may be a white glow that appears in photographs.